Mark H. Hayden Mark-et al. Logo

 Protecting your data should be of the utmost importance to everyone "How can I save my important files?"

-Backups are a pain to do and are time consuming, but I have made it a one button step for most of my customers.
+Backups are sometimes a pain to do and are time consuming, but I suggest one of two options!

 Editorial comment: Backups can be a hard lesson to learn about, when your system crashes and nothing can be recovered from it.